 Beat exercise exhaustion—lactic acid buildup in the body causes fatigue, while the amino acids in ACV act as an antidote.

 Add a tablespoon to a glass of water after a workout.

 People have been using vinegar as a natural remedy for centuries.
 Its acidic properties are thought to protect against infection, sterilize wounds, and preserve food.
 More recently, apple cider vinegar has become the vinegar of choice for everything from treating colds to promoting weight loss.

 Some people believe that the acetic acid in apple cider vinegar can help to break down the tissue surrounding skin tags, causing them to eventually fall off.

-Create shiny, untangled hair by adding 1/3 cup ACV to 4 cups of water and pour over your hair after shampooing.
+Create shiny, untangled hair by adding 1/3 cup ACV to 4 cups of water and pouring it over your hair after shampooing.

-Leave on for a few seconds and rinse with cold water.
+Leave it on for a few seconds and rinse with cold water.